Know Your Rights Before Buying a Home

 - What if I cannot get bank financing?

-- Should I enter into a real estate contract with the seller?
+- Should I do a real estate contract?

 - What help and advice should I get?

-- When do I get title to the property under a real estate contract?
+- I have a real estate contract.
+When do I get title to the property?

-- What rights will I have under a real estate contract?
+- I have a real estate contract.
+What are my rights?

 - What about rent-to-own, lease option, or lease-purchase?